 David stands at a podium receiving a commendation from "Big" Bob McGee (the man from the barbershop).
-He holds a large plaque up for public display, while "David's" whole family beams in the background.
+He holds up a large shiny medal for public display, while "David's" whole family beams in the background.

-...
-And with great appreciation from the citizens of Pleasantville ...
+\dots .And with great appreciation from the citizens of Pleasantville..."